User Guide Cancel

 4. Create a C4D scene and select File > Save to save the file.

-For more information, see this video by Jeff Sengstack on Creating Cinema 4D files.
+For more information, play this video on What’s possible with Cinema 4D Lite.

 Export to Maxon Cinema 4D and roundtrip your edits using Live 3D Pipeline

-You can export your compositions with 3D animated text and shape layers to Maxon Cinema 4D using the After Effects' Live 3D pipeline for round-tripped 3D workflow.
+You can export your compositions with 3D animated text and shape layers to Maxon Cinema 4D using the After Effect Live 3D pipeline for round-tripped 3D workflow.

-3D Shape layers are exported as extruded spline objects, and includes animation of shape layer properties.
+3D Shape layers are exported as extruded spline objects and include animation of shape layer properties.

 The Preserve Editable Text option exports 3D text layers as extruded text objects in the .c4d file.
-In this option, you can modify the font and text in Cinema 4D.
-However, this option has limited support for character and paragraph formatting, and animation of text layer properties.
-Text animation features that are not supported include: text animators, kerning, tracking, vertical text, paragraph text, and text on path.
+With this option, you can modify the font and text in Cinema 4D.
+However, this option has limited support for character and paragraph formatting and animation of text layer properties.
+Text animation features not supported include text animators, kerning, tracking, vertical text, paragraph text, and text on the path.

 Strokes are exported for 3D text and shape layers into the .c4d file.
 While the Ray-traced 3D renderer in After Effects does not render strokes for 3D text layers, strokes are still exported when enabled.
 To view 3D text layer strokes before exporting, make sure that the composition renderer is set to Classic 3D.